Video Marketing Ideas: What Videos to Post at Every Step of the Funnel

 Tips for Incorporating Video into Your Sales Funnel

 The best first step, especially if you have little or no experience creating video content, is to stop being intimidated by video.
-You don’t need to be (or hire) an expert to start making attractive, professional-looking videos.
-Tools like Wave.Video can help you create videos for any medium.
+You don’t need to be (or hire) an expert to start making attractive, professional-looking videos and bring your video marketing ideas to life.
+Tools like Wave.video can help you create videos for any medium.
 Start small or get fancy with animation throughout.

 Good marketing videos:

 - Are brief.
 It’s no secret that people have short attention spans on the internet.
 Keep your videos under two minutes to avoid viewer abandonment.
 You can break this rule for certain kinds of videos at the middle or bottom of your sales funnel, like in-depth tutorials, but don’t make those videos longer than they need to be either.

 - Are optimized for mobile.
 If you have videos on your site, use responsive video players.
 You might want to consider making square videos, so that mobile users won’t have to tilt their screen to watch.

 - Have captions.
 85% of Facebook videos are watched with the sound off, so make sure your videos can be understood with or without sound.
 Use a big, clear font for your mobile watchers.